ErpNetDocs/tech/modules/crm/pos/fiscal-receipt-template.md

 Receipt templates can provide businesses with a customizable solution that enhances their fiscal printing process.
 They serve as pre-designed formats that you can easily modify and apply on a document type level.

-By creating such templates, you gain the flexibility to incorporate personalized text in different places on the fiscal receipt itself.
-This includes the following sections:
+By creating such templates, you gain the flexibility to incorporate personalized text in different sections on the fiscal receipt itself.
+This includes the ability to define:

 * **Custom Header**
 * **Custom Row Header**